-A lot of pros who make their living at the game say sage things like, "Well, if it were gambling I couldn't be doing it professionally now, could I?"
+Many have debated endlessly about whether poker online or live should qualify as gambling.
+Pros who play poker online for a living and travel to play live events say sage things like, "Well, if it were gambling I couldn't be doing it professionally now, could I?"

-But others, notably Saint Doyle of Texas, is on record as saying (paraphrasing now), "Of course it's gambling.
+But others, notably Doyle Brunson (TexasDolly) is on record saying (paraphrase), "Of course it's gambling.
 Are you some kind of bozo?
 Although that doesn't mean that some folks aren't better at it than others."

 So, what are we supposed to make of all of this?
-Is the bloody game gambling or not?
+Is the game of poker gambling or not?
 Let's start with semantics: exactly what does the term gambling mean?

 In Colorado, Pennsylvania and North Carolina judges and juries have determined that, in fact, the skill elements override the chance factors and that, in legal terms, poker is not gambling.